Chess Variant

 Anti Chess

-Anti Chess has the same board and pieces as regular chess.
+Anti Chess has the same board and pieces as Western chess.
 All of the pieces move the same way too.
 In fact it's just like normal chess except instead of winning you have to lose!
 All of the instincts built up playing regular chess need to be turned on their head.

 Shogi